HadoopGenomics/Hadoop-BAM/README.txt

 Installation
 ------------

-The easiest way to build hadoop-bam is to use Apache Ant (version 1.6 or greater) with the following command:
+The easiest way to build Hadoop-BAM is to use Apache Ant (version 1.6 or greater) with the following command:

 	ant jar